 401(k) Rollover in Warson Woods, MO.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
 However, many Warson Woods, MO residents wonder what the best options are for their existing 401(k) plan.
 Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in Warson Woods,MO

-In general, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to the new account.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A knowledgeable financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 4. Cash Out.